-The Criminal Justice Program is designed to prepare individuals for entry-level employment, and permit persons already employed in the field to upgrade their skills for advancement.
+The Criminal Justice Program is designed to prepare individuals for entry-level employment or permit persons already employed in the field to upgrade their skills for advancement.
 Classroom activities are planned to provide instruction related to the skills needed in the criminal justice field.

-Knowledge and skills gained through this program typically prepare for, or upgrade persons in Patrolman, Deputy Sheriff, Watchman/ Guard, Corrections Officer, or Parole/Probation Officer.
+Knowledge and skills gained through this program typically prepare for or upgrade the skills of those in positions such as Patrolman, Deputy Sheriff, Watchman/Guard, Corrections Officer, or Parole/Probation Officer.
 All students in this program must complete a common general education core and a career support core.